 The inaugural event last year brought together key people from around the world - investors met founders, newly-formed friendships blossomed into new startups and the feedback we got - where attendees rated the event a whopping 9.5/10 - clearly sent a message that Geeks On A Beach was a resounding success!

 We want to build on that first event and we’re making it bigger and better this year.
-We’re setting up camp on the shores of Cebu City, the oldest city in the Philippines.The great minds of the tech, design and startup world are once again coming together for two days on August 21 to 22, 2014 to share insights and to build new and wonderful things.
+We’re setting up camp on a Five Star Resort, Movenpick Hotel.
+Cebu City is the oldest city in the Philippines and the great minds of the tech, design and startup world are once again coming together for two days on August 21 to 22, 2014 to share insights and to build new and wonderful things.
 Come and join the gathering.
 You're invited!

 And more awesome geeks to come!